murcho75/findingmeno/README.md

-Learning Rails
+Finding Meno
 ==

-Learning Rails with a tutorial from the RailsApps project.
+Learning Rails by creating a small project app.